What is an Ectopic Pregnancy?

 Q: Is ectopic pregnancy painful?

-A: Ectopic pregnancy can cause pain, which is typically felt in the lower abdomen or pelvic area and may be sharp, stabbing, or persistent.
+A: It can cause pain, which is typically felt in the lower abdomen or pelvic area and may be sharp, stabbing, or persistent.

 Q: Do HCG levels drop in ectopic pregnancy?

-A: In an ectopic pregnancy, HCG levels may rise more slowly, plateau, or even decrease, which is different from the consistent increase seen in normal pregnancies.
+A: HCG levels may rise more slowly, plateau, or even decrease, which is different from the consistent increase seen in normal pregnancies.

 Q: Do you bleed with ectopic pregnancy?

-A: Yes, vaginal bleeding can occur with an ectopic pregnancy and may present as light spotting or heavier bleeding.
+A: Yes, vaginal bleeding can occur and may present as light spotting or heavier bleeding.

 Q: Where does ectopic pregnancy pain start?

-A: Ectopic pregnancy pain often begins in the lower abdomen or pelvic area, and may later spread to the shoulder tip if internal bleeding occurs.
+A: Pain often begins in the lower abdomen or pelvic area, and may later spread to the shoulder tip if internal bleeding occurs.

 Q: How to confirm pregnancy?